tarohi24/luigiflow/README.md

 luigiflow
 =====

 luigiflow is a simple machine learning task manager. luigiflow is built on two popular Python frameworks: luigi and mlflow.
-For more detail explanation about this framework, take a look at my blog post:
+For more explanations about this framework, take a look at my blog post:
 [Toward the minimalism of machine learning experiment workflows](https://blog.whiro.me/minimal-ml-experiment-workflows/)

+I've implemented luigiflow to
+- enhance integration between luigi and mlflow
+- support strong type-hinting
+- support jsonnet to specify both parameters of tasks and their dependencies.

-## Get started!
+## Installation

-### Install this package

 If you use pip, run the following command.